 \subsection{Step1: Computing the birth and death rates}

-In the step 1 of our BDMCMC algorithm, the main task is calculating the birth and death rates (parts 1.1 and 1.2); Other parts are straightforward.
+In step 1 of our BDMCMC algorithm, the main task is calculating the birth and death rates (steps 1.1 and 1.2); Other steps are straightforward.
 Here, we illustrate how to calculate the death rates.
-The birth rates are calculated in a similar manner, since both birth and death rates (eq. \ref{birthrate} and \ref{deathrate}) are the ratio of the conditional posterior densities.
+The birth rates are calculated in a similar manner, since both birth and death rates (\ref{birthrate}) and (\ref{deathrate}) are the ratio of the conditional posterior densities.

 For each $e=(i,j) \in E$, the numerator of the death rate is

 The full conditional posterior for $k_{jj}$ is (see \citealt[Lemma 1]{roverato2002hyper})